By Diane Spicer

 So let's get familiar with hiking inflammation:

-Skip down to these tips.
+Or skip down to these inflammation tips.

 Let's define our terms more carefully.